Landerson352/uniform/README.md

 ###### Q: Should `rem` units be used for everything?
 A: Mostly, if you want things to behave in the "Uniform way".
 This is especially useful for design patterns that are always the same visual size across breakpoints.
 Proportional units like `vw` and `%` are still quite useful.
 The Grid demo page gives a good example of when to use `rem` versus `vw`.
 You *can* even use `px` on elements, just know that those elements will be following different rules from the `rem` based elements (they *wont* scale the same way), so use them sparingly, and only with specific intentions.

+###### Q: What's with the mixins like `pin` and `anchor`?
+A: These just reduce absolute CSS positioning into more human terms like "pin the bottom-left corner of the element to the bottom-left corner of the parent container".
+They are totally optional.
+I found them to be useful.
+See the source code on `uniform.mixinx.less`.

 ###### Q: How does Uniform work?
 A: It's simpler than you might think.
 At each breakpoint, we set a document font size in `vw` units at a particular value.
 This makes `rem` units act like pixels that scale up and down, in the same way an image does when it scales-to-fits to the window.